 Contributors:

-Project Director: Marilynn S. Johnson is Professor of History at Boston College where she teaches modern US urban and social history.
-She received her Ph.D. in history at New York University and has taught at Southern Methodist University and the Graduate Consortium in Women’s Studies at MIT.
+Marilynn S. Johnson is Research Professor of History at Boston College.
+She received her Ph.D. in history at New York University and has taught at Southern Methodist University and the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality at MIT.
 Her research focuses on migration, urban social relations, and violence.
-Her books include The Second Gold Rush: Oakland and the East Bay in World War II and Street Justice: A History of Police Violence in New York City.
-Most recently, she published The New Bostonians: How Immigration has Transformed the Metro Region Since the 1960s (2015).
+Her books include The Second Gold Rush: Oakland and the East Bay in World War II, Street Justice: A History of Police Violence in New York City, and The New Bostonians: How Immigration has Transformed the Metro Region Since the 1960s.

 Editorial Contributor: Elizabeth Graver is Professor of English at Boston College, where she teaches creative writing workshops and literature courses, including a course on Literatures of Migration, where her students conduct oral histories and make video interviews with immigrants.
 The author of four novels–Unravelling, Awake, The Honey Thief, and The End of the Point–she is at work on a new novel based on the life of her grandmother, a Sephardic Jewish woman whose life path took her from Turkey, to Spain, to Cuba, and finally to the United States.
 Her author’s website can be found here.

 K-12 Curriculum Developer: Sol Rheem received her Bachelors degree from Bowdoin College and her M.Ed. in Secondary Education from Boston College.
 Formerly an instructor at the Henderson School in Dorchester, she developed the Unit Plan featured on our For Teachers page.
-She currently works as a teacher at Somerville High School.
+She worked as a social studies teacher at Somerville High School and is currently pursuing her Ed.D. at Michigan State University.

 Graduate Researchers: